Same Day Sourdough Bread

 Key Ingredients

-Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
-Your starter should have been fed the night before, approximately 8 hours before beginning and have at least doubled in size.
-This recipe is based on a sourdough starter with 100% hydration (equal amounts of flour and water by weight, not volume.)
+Sourdough Starter: Use a fed and active starter.
+It should’ve been fed about 8 hours before (the night before works great) and doubled in size.
+This recipe assumes 100% hydration (equal parts flour and water by weight).

-Bread Flour: Use a high protein unbleached flour for best results.
-This could be all-purpose flour or bread flour.
+Bread Flour: Go with high-protein (~13%) unbleached flour for best results.
+Either all-purpose or bread flour works beautifully.

 How To Make Same Day Sourdough Bread: